florimondmanca/djangorestframework-api-key/README.md

 The generated key that clients use to [make authorized requests](#making-authorized-requests) is `GK = P.SK`.
 It is treated with the same level of care than passwords:

 - Only a hashed version is stored in the database.
-The hash is computed using the default [password hasher](https://docs.djangoproject.com/en/2.1/topics/auth/passwords/).
+The hash is computed using the default password hasher\* (see also [How Django stores passwords](https://docs.djangoproject.com/en/2.1/topics/auth/passwords/#how-django-stores-passwords)).
 - The generated key is shown only once to the client upon API key creation.

+\*All hashers provided by Django should be supported. `djangorestframework-api-key` is tested against the [default list of `PASSWORD_HASHERS`](https://docs.djangoproject.com/en/2.2/ref/settings/#std:setting-PASSWORD_HASHERS).

 ### Grant scheme